BuckWoody/PresentationsAndBlogs/SQLtoPostgres/01_-_Introduction_and_Overview.md

 *Estimated Time: 60 minutes (≈20 minutes lecture, ≈40 minutes hands-on)*

 In this module you will build a mental map of PostgreSQL by comparing it directly to SQL Server.
-The goal is not to make you an expert yet — it is to eliminate the "unknown unknowns" so that the rest of the day's exercises make sense.
+The goal is not to make you an expert yet, it is to eliminate the "unknown unknowns" so that the rest of the day's exercises make sense.
 By the end of this module you will be able to connect to PostgreSQL, navigate its hierarchy of objects, and use its primary client tools.

 Make sure you have completed the <a href="00_-_Pre-Requisites.md">Pre-Requisites</a> before starting this module.